dappy-studio/gitcoin-passport-discourse-plugin/README.md

 ## How Gitcoin Passport Works

-Gitcoin Passport allows anyone to create their own passport and stamps to this passport by verifying different criteria.
+Gitcoin Passport allows anyone to create their own passport and add stamps to this passport by verifying different criteria.
 The verification process is completely anonymous, ie, once a stamp is verified, a person can use this stamp on any supported platform (like Discourse) without revealing their identity.
 For example, a person could prove that they have contributed to codebases on Github on at least 120 distinct days without actually revealing who they are!

-Examples of some more stamps available today are -
+Examples of some stamps available today are -
 1. More than 1000 number of followers on Twitter
 2. Ownership of a .eth (ENS) name
 3. A Discord account ownership